-In Teleoperation, I am specifically interested in not just telepresence, but involved in complex remote manipulations.
-To perform complex manipulations it is required to have higher degrees of freedom robot, controlled as if that machine is an extension of your own body.
-Furthermore, the ability to understand the remote environment through real-time audio/visual and haptic senssation provides much confidence and enhance the efficiency of remote manipulations.
+In Teleoperation, I am specifically interested in not just telepresence, but complex remote manipulations.
+To perform complex manipulations it is required to have higher degrees of freedom robot controlled as if that machine is an extension of your own body.
+Furthermore, the ability to understand the remote environment through real-time audio/visual and haptic senssation can give much confidence and result in enhancing the efficiency of remote manipulations.

 In collaboration with ASICS Corporation, we demonstrated experiencing real-time 360 video and audio streaming from a Marathon Runner on February 28th at the Asics Store Tokyo.
 The project was initiated together with a former KMD Masters student Yusuke Mizushina who is currently working at ASICS Corporation Wearable Device Business Operation Team Corporate Strategy Department.

 Delivering ultra low latency 360 video and audio content using conventional LTE mobile network was powered WebRTC technologies developed by NTT Communications SkyWay Service.